michalsida/demo-oracle-mybatis/README.md

 </select>
 ```

-There is simple MyBatis type handler between Oracle cursor type and collection of target POJOs and the rest is straightforward.
+There is a simple MyBatis type handler between Oracle cursor type and collection of target POJOs and the rest is straightforward.

 At first sight it looks great, but this solution does not solve a problem, that all data/items/records of cursor are processed
 in one chunk, even the `SELECT` clause is used.
 This setup **does not fetch** cursor records one by one.
 But there